coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 These layers form a **multi-scale cognitive system** capable of
 stable identity, adaptation, and continuous self-regeneration.

+At the same time, this model can be read as a **layered expansion of the Eight Premises**
+introduced in the main README, providing a structural bridge from brain/mind theory
+to the COOL / MOOL / Digital Hippocampus architecture.

 ---

 ## 2. Overview of the Layer Model